 P - Is there anything in the patient's Past medical history that could be related?

-L - What was the Last meal that the patient consumed?
+L - What was the Last food or drink that the patient had?

-E - What Events may have led to the patient's current condition?
+E - What Events led to the patient's current condition?

 The answers to the above questions during your secondary assessment may help lead you to a correct and informed diagnosis and an appropriate course of treatment to help reverse the patient's condition and restore their health.